baggepinnen/MonteCarloMeasurements.jl/docs/src/index.md

 | Slowdown static vs. Measurements |  2.1x |
 | Slowdown sigma vs. Measurements |   0.9x|

 The benchmarks show that using `Particles` is much faster than doing the Monte-Carlo sampling manually.
-We also see that we're about 12 times slower than linear uncertainty propagation with Measurements.jl if we are using standard `Particles`, `StaticParticles` are within a factor of 2 of Measurements and `StaticParticles` with [`sigmapoints`](@ref) are actually 10% faster than Measurements (this is because 4 sigmapoints fit perfectly into the processors SIMD registers, making the extra calculations almost free).
+We also see that we're about 12 times slower than linear uncertainty propagation with Measurements.jl if we are using standard `Particles`, `StaticParticles` are within a factor of 2 of Measurements and `StaticParticles` with [`sigmapoints`](@ref) are actually 10% faster than Measurements (this is because 7 sigmapoints fit well into two of the processors SIMD registers, making the extra calculations very cheap).

 ## Comparison to nonlinear filtering
 The table below compares methods for uncertainty propagation with their parallel in nonlinear filtering.